inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ## Chat Web-App

 There are two versions of the web-app.
-They appear identical within the browser window, but the details of how they interact with the Ollama service are different.
-The differences between the two, and the instructions for running each is given in what follows.
+They appear identical within the browser window, differing in the details of how they interact with the Ollama service.
+The differences between the two, and the instructions for running each is given in the next sections.

 ### What is Expressed?

 The `whatExpress.html` web-app uses the browser's built-in `fetch()` function to send queries to the Ollama service.
 The advantage is that no other support library or code needs to be installed.
-The disadvantage is that setting up the parameters for `fetch()` is a little more involved.
-It is necessary to set up the request headers, specify that it is a `POST` request, specify the Ollama service endpoint, the `Content-Type`, and properly set up the body.
-The second web-app, discussed in the next section, uses a library that hides these details when interacting with the Ollama service.
+The disadvantages are that setting up the parameters for `fetch()` and deconstructing the response are a little more involved.
+In terms of the request, it is necessary to provide the request headers, specify that it is a `POST` request, make the request of the correct Ollama service endpoint, set the `Content-Type`, and properly set up the body payload.
+For the chat end-point, the response is a special type of JSON, namely `json-nd` that must be parsed and processed to retrieve the actual AI's text to show on the web page.
+The second web-app, discussed in the next section, uses a library that hides a lot of these details when interacting with the Ollama service.

 The demo web-app is launched in the same way as the main Adaptive Palette
 application: